Home > Sydney Property Market

 Sydney Property Market

-Auction clearance rates have remained consistently solid throughout the year, typically sitting between the high-60s and mid-70s.
-However, performance continues to vary depending on suburb, property type, and presentation.
+Auction clearance rates remained consistently solid throughout 2025, typically sitting between the high-60s and mid-70s.
+Whether this will continue into 2026 is too early to say; however, we do expect performance to continue to vary depending on suburb, property type and presentation.

 Properties with drawbacks such as high-traffic positions, awkward layouts, or less-favoured locations are attracting more measured interest and often face limited bidding momentum come auction day.